Jay-Ahirrao/SereniStay/README.md

-# WanderLust
+# SereniStay

-WanderLust is a web application for managing and browsing accommodation listings.
+SereniStay is a web application for managing and browsing accommodation listings.
 Users can create, view, edit, and delete property listings.

 ## Features